Slavery and Human Trafficking Statement for 2022

 Markel International Holdings Limited and its subsidiary undertakings (as defined in s.1162 Companies Act 2006) together is the “Markel International Group”.
 We are an international insurance group which looks after the commercial insurance needs of major businesses, SMEs, professionals and sole traders.
 We underwrite risks in our syndicate at Lloyd’s, and in the London insurance company market.
 Markel Protection Limited provides legal and professional fees insurance cover as well as legal, tax and human resources consultancy.

-We have over 900 employees and operate in 18 countries.
-We are a part of the Markel Group, and our ultimate parent company, Markel Corporation, is listed on the New York Stock Exchange.
+We have over 1,494 employees and operate in 13 countries.
+We are a part of the Markel Group, and our ultimate parent company, Markel Group Inc., is listed on the New York Stock Exchange.

 This statement is made pursuant to Section 54, Part 6 of the Modern Slavery Act 2015 on behalf of the following companies for the financial year ending 31 December 2022:

 - Markel International Insurance Company Limited

 This statement sets out the steps the above companies have taken to ensure that slavery and human trafficking is not taking place in our supply chains or in any part of our business.

 The Markel Style sets forth our core values and principles, the way we want to do business.
 Quoting from the Markel Style, “Our creed is honesty and fairness in all our dealings… We respect our relationships with our suppliers and have a commitment to our communities.”

 We have a Code of Conduct because companies with strong ethical cultures have a strong foundation for success.
 Vendors, customers and shareholders can rely on them to do the right thing.
 The Code of Conduct reminds Markel Associates how Markel conducts business and how we work with each other and our partners.